(Click on image for full view of ranch.)

 Weather - A full Day (streaming)

 This monthly newsletter includes lots of useful weather and climate

 information for the average person as well as the trained weather

 spotter.
 The seasonal long term forecasts, monthly forecasts, and

 current weather discussions can be found here.
 Note: I no longer

-maintain a long term archive of back copies, and new editions from
+maintain a long term archive of back copies.

 Relative to This Weather Page and Garden Valley

 Be sure to check the date and time for each map.
 The lightning maps are

 delayed data maps.